 Form into a ball.

-Set aside to rest for 30 mins.
+Cover and set aside to rest for 30 mins.

-Pinch a small dough and roll it into a long log with a small diameter of about 1/4 inch.
+On a lightly floured surface, pinch a small dough and roll it into a long log with a small diameter of about 1/4 inch.

 Slice into 1/4 inch pieces.

-Roll each piece into small balls and set aside.
+Roll each piece into small balls.